Intrenion/Milcraft/doctrine/the-art-of-military-innovation.md

 ## Practice 6: Connect developers directly with military users

 **Problem**
-Distance between industry and soldiers can produce equipment that misses real needs.
+The distance between industry and soldiers can produce equipment that misses real needs.

 **Action**
 Let engineers observe operations and work directly with users.